kappa8219/eks-onmac/README.md

 _Disclaimer!
 I'm not sure if MacBook is a good place for K8S playgrounds, but I have spare resources on it and have it in a backpack often_

-Docker Desktop used as a runtime
+Docker Desktop used as an engine

 ```bash
 export CLUSTER_NAME=ok-cluster